ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ## Verify installation
 root@pxtest:~# apt list mergerfs
 Listing...
 Done
-mergerfs/now 2.40.2~debian-bookworm amd64 [installed,local]
+mergerfs/now 2.42.0~debian-trixie amd64 [installed,local]
 ```

-Remember to do this every few months to get a fresh version of mergerfs.
-We aren't using the repo version here so updates are not automatic.
+Remember to repeat this process every so often (every month or two will more than suffice) to pick up newer mergerfs releases.
+Because this guide installs mergerfs manually instead of using the Debian repository package, updates are not automatic.

 ## Hard Drive setup